 “And using this logic, it would also make sense that someone aged 42 would likely pay a little less for their insurance than someone who is 43 of 44.”

-Overlooked is that most life insurance companies don’t use someone’s “actual age” when determining how old someone is.
-Instead, they use one’s “insurance age”.
-And one’s “insurance age” is determined by either rounding up or down to whatever birthday is closer.
+But what often gets overlooked is that most life insurance companies don’t use someone’s “actual age” when determining how old someone is.
+Instead, they use one’s “insurance age.”
+One’s “insurance age” is determined by either rounding up or down to whatever birthday is closer.

 So…

-If your birthday is four months away from today, the truth is, most life insurance companies are already going to consider you one year older than you consider yourself, which means that you’re now going to qualify for that “older” rate.
+Suppose your birthday is four months away from today.
+In that case, the truth is that most life insurance companies will already consider you one year older than you consider yourself, which means that you will now qualify for that “older” rate.
+This is why if you are considering purchasing a life insurance policy and want to get the lowest rate possible, in most cases, the sooner you apply, the better off you’ll be!

 #9.
 Understand “how” life insurance medical exams work.